 - Address Harajuku Maple Square2F,4-25-35 Jingumae, Shibuya-ku, Tokyo, 150-0001,Japn

 Kagoshima's Specialty, Now Available in Tokyo!

-Focusing mainly on Kagoshima's famed black pig, this restaurant serves shabushabu and tonkatsu made from the delicious pork.
-Another Kagoshima specialty is on the menu, however: shirokuma, literally polar bear, a kakigori creation that can be enjoyed for 800 yen.
+Focusing mainly on Kagoshima's famed black pork, this restaurant serves shabu-shabu and tonkatsu made from the delicious pork.
+Another Kagoshima specialty is on the menu, however: shirokuma, literally "polar bear," a kakigori creation that can be enjoyed for 800 yen.
 The beautiful little mountain of ice is topped with a very mild syrup, as well as little bits of seasonal fruits, such as grapefruit, orange, and pineapple.
 The small portion called koguma, or little bear, is available for 500 yen.

 Yushokutonsai Ichinisan遊食豚彩 いちにぃさん

 - Address 1-6-4 Chiyoda Bldg.2F, Yurakucho, Chiyoda-ku, Tokyo, 100-0006, Japan